Lesson Plan - Get It!

-An entire amendment to the Constitution was devoted to stating troops cannot sleep in other people's homes.
+An entire amendment to the Constitution stated that troops cannot sleep in other people's homes.

 - Why did this even matter?

 This amendment alluded to an unpopular British law that existed decades earlier while the states were still colonies.
-Watch a clip on The Quartering Act 1765, from rswarts, to learn more:
+Watch a clip on the Quartering Act to learn more.